muggy8/improbable/have-and-havenot/5asbJ6YG.md

 Phanna was the exact opposite.

-Yet here I am, using Phanna as a tool for finding my own escape from my own existence.
+Yet here I am, using Phanna as a tool to find an escape from my own existence.

 The least I can do is to get to know him before we start this.